-The resolution has effect on and from Wednesday 8 March 2017 and applies to development applications lodged on or after this date.
+The resolution has effect on and from Wednesday 4 June 2025.

 Part 2 - Application of the Resolution

 2.1 Application to the local government area

 - (i) This resolution declares that an adopted infrastructure charge applies to the entire Gladstone Regional Council local government area except as detailed in (ii) (iii) below. - (ii) The adopted infrastructure charges do not apply to the following areas: - Work or use of land authorised under the Greenhouse Gas Storage Act 2009, the Mineral Resources Act 1989, the Petroleum Act 1923, or the Petroleum and Gas (Production and Safety) Act 2004; or - Development in a priority development area under the Economic Development Act 2012; or - If a public sector entity that is a department or part of a department proposes or starts development under a designation, the entity is not required to pay any adopted infrastructure charge for the development. - (iii) The adopted infrastructure charges do not apply for an Educational Establishment for the Flying Start for Queensland Children program.